Chicago Pirates: Notable players

 Comiskey and Duffy are members of the Baseball Hall of Fame.
 On June 21, 1890, Silver King pitched the only ever Player's League no-hitter.

-The team had two nicknames: 1) White Stockings - player wore white hose - which was appropriate because this PL franchise signed away many NL Chicago White Stocking players, 2) Pirates - name applied not for "pirating" away NL players but rather because the team "pirated" many victories with late inning comebacks in games in which they trailed early.
-Source: BASEBALL TEAM NAMES 1869–2012, Rick Worth.
+The team had two nicknames: 1) White Stockings — the players wore white hose, which was appropriate because this PL franchise signed away many NL Chicago White Stocking players, 2) Pirates — name applied not for "pirating" away NL players but rather because the team "pirated" many victories with late inning comebacks in games in which they trailed early.